-In May the "First Fleet," which was to convey the expedition, was got together.
+In 1778 Viscount Sydney, then Secretary of State for the Colonies, resolved on the foundation of a colony in that portion of the Great Southern Continent which Cook had rather inaptly termed New South In May the "First Fleet," which was to convey the expedition, was got together.
 It comprised the 20-gun frigate "Sirius," with its tender the "Supply"; the storeships "Golden Grove," "Fishburn," and "Borradale"; and six transports-the "Alexander," "Scarborough," "Lady Penrhyn," "Prince of Wales," "Friendship," and "Charlotte."
 The largest of these vessels measured not more than 450 tons, whilst the smallest was not more than 270 tons.
-The six transports had on board 564 male and 192 female convicts; 178 marines, officers and men; 5 medical men, a few mechanics, 40 women, wives of the marines; and 13 children.
-The command of the expedition was entrusted to Captain
+The six transports had on board 564 male and 19 female convicts; 178 marines, officers and men; 5 medical men, a few mechanics, 40 women, wives of the marines; and The command of the expedition was entrusted to Captain 13 children.
 Phillip, R.N., to whom was also granted a commission appointing him Governor and Captain-General of New South Wales.
 Captain Hunter, of the "Sirius," was second in command, while Mr. David Collins accompanied the expedition in the capacity of Judge-Advocate.

 In January, 1788, the fleet arrived in Botany Bay.
 A very short examination proved that the place was ill-suited for the settlement about to be founded.
-The soil was everywhere poor, while there was a dearth of fresh water, and in addition to these disadvantages to settlers, the depth of water was not sufficient to allow ships of fair tonnage to approach the shore.
+The soil was everywhere poor, while there was a dearth of fresh water, and in addition to these disadvantages to settlers, the depth of water was not sufficient to admit of ships of fair tonnage approaching the shore.
 The land northward appeared to promise bolder indentations, and Captain Phillip, taking with him three boats, proceeded in that direction, and after going a few miles, he found himself abreast of Port Jackson, marked by Cook as a boat-harbour.
 He entered the inlet, and found to his great surprise that he had discovered a port in every way suited for his purpose, and, indeed, as he speedily realised, one of the most beautiful as well as most convenient harbours in the world.